totogot/YOLOv7_Logo_Detection/README.md

 Note: the final model weights have not been saved as part of this GitHub repo due to limited storage

+## Cloning official YOLOv7 repository
+The official YOLOv7 repo by Wong Kin Yiu (https://github.com/WongKinYiu/yolov7) has been cloned into this project (folder "yolov7") in order to provide a clear repeatable example of my project repository.
+However, for full details on usage and licensing I recommend looking at the repo yourself.
+Additionally, I do not claim any credit for the material that sits within this folder.

+Further to avoid duplication of repositories, if you are following along with the guidance in this projects "main.ipynb", I recommend first deleting the yolov7 repo folder, to avoid duplication

 ## Image data

 This project was built using a custom made dataset with 100 images containing the Petronas company logo, with fine-grained (annotated, including bounding boxes) labelled data obtained through manual tagging myself.